25Parul/FitnessStudio/README.md

 ## Overview 📝

 This readme provides an overview of a fitness app built with React.
 The app offers a range of features to enhance the fitness experience.
-Users can explore exercises, access detailed exercise information, watch exercise videos, and discover similar exercises based on target muscle and equipment.
+Users can explore, access detailed  information, watch videos, and discover similar exercises based on target muscle and equipment.
 The app incorporates a variety of components and pages to provide a comprehensive fitness solution.
 Try my app: [Link to My Fitness App](https://25parul.github.io/FitnessStudio/)